MouseBiteLabs/ROM-Adapter-Boards/29F160 to UV EPROM/README.md

 ### JP1 - 27C160 Mode Jumper

 Bridge this solder pad if you are only using one 29F160 chip to replicate a 27C160.
+Note that this pad is located underneath U4 - meaning you **should not solder JP1 if you have U4 on the board**.
+U4 is required if you are using two 29F160 chips.

 ### JP2 - The Byte Mode Jumper